arthurdeschamps/kapua-iot-gateway-simulation/webapp-angular/bower_components/angular-cli/CONTRIBUTING.md

 ## <a name="cla"></a> Signing the CLA

-Please sign our Contributor License Agreement (CLA) before sending pull requests.
+Please sign our Contributor License Agreement (CLA) before sending pull topics.
 For any code changes to be accepted, the CLA must be signed.
 It's a quick process, we promise!

 * For individuals we have a [simple click-through form][individual-cla].